Local Government Meeting Schedule

 Legacy Foundation’s civic engagement program, Rise NWI, is a trusted source for nonpartisan education related to local government and opportunities to become civically engaged within one’s community.
 Through training and resources, the program empowers residents to be strong advocates for improved quality of life in Northwest Indiana.
-For more information on Rise NWI, please contact Maranda Engquist at email@example.com or call 219-736-1880.
+For more information on Rise NWI, please contact Donna Catalano at firstname.lastname@example.org or call 219-736-1880.

 Since 2018, Legacy Foundation’s Rise NWI program and the League of Women Voters of the Calumet Area partner to produce nonpartisan candidate surveys on VOTE411 for Lake County, Indiana voters.